-PennDOT Driver License, Photo Centers closed for Christmas holiday
+PennDOT Driver License, Photo Centers Closed For Christmas Holiday

-HARRISBURG — The Pennsylvania Department of Transportation has announced that all driver license and photo centers, including its full-service center in Harrisburg, will be closed Tuesday, Dec.
-25, in observance of the Christmas holiday.
+HARRSIBURG — The Pennsylvania Department of Transportation (PennDOT) announced that all driver license and photo centers, including its full-service center in Harrisburg, will be closed Tuesday, December 25, in observance of the Christmas holiday.

 Customers may still obtain a variety of driver and vehicle products and services, including all forms, publications and driver training manuals, online through PennDOT’s Driver and Vehicle Services website, www.dmv.pa.gov.